Repainting your cabinets is a great way to give your kitchen a fresh, new look.

 What is a TSP Cleaner?

-For those who are interested in its chemistry, TSP is made by neutralizing phosphoric acid with sodium hydroxide and its chemical formula is NA3PO4.
+For those interested in its chemistry, TSP is made by neutralizing phosphoric acid with sodium hydroxide and its chemical formula is NA3PO4.

 When it comes to cabinets, it is great at removing kitchen grease build-up that gets in the way of new paint.